Lux Æterna

 _______

-JuilliardSideTodd Mason, a Los Angeles native, received his master's in Composition from The Juilliard School, studying with David Diamond, Peter Mennin, Roger Sessions, and Elliott Carter.
-Mason received the Rodgers & Hammerstein Juilliard Scholarship, Juilliard's Marion Freschl Award for a composition for voice and orchestra, first place in the National Federation of Music Clubs composition contest, First Place in the Lancaster Summer Arts Festival, and the ASCAP Young Composers award, presented by Aaron Copland.
+JuilliardSideTodd Mason, a Los Angeles native, received his master's in Composition from The Juilliard School, studying with David Diamond, Peter Mennin, and Elliott Carter.
+Mason received the Rodgers & Hammerstein Juilliard Scholarship, Juilliard's Marion Freschl Award for a composition for voice and orchestra, first place in the National Federation of Music Clubs composition contest, first place in the Lancaster Summer Arts Festival, the ASCAP Young Composers award, presented by Aaron Copland.
+And he recently won first place in the American String Teachers Association 75th Anniversary composition contest.

 LuxArtPlain